Ramadan is one of the Islamic calendar’s most special and loved months - a time for reflection, prayer, and reward. Donate your Zakat.

 Adults should pay for themselves and for children or others in their care who are unable to pay for themselves.

-Charity work in Ramadan is believed to bring multiple rewards to an individual although it is thought that none of these will come if Zakat-ul-Fitr donations are not made.
+Charity work during Ramadan is believed to bring multiple rewards to an individual, although it is thought that none of these will come if Zakat-al-Fitr donations are not made.

 Pregnant and breastfeeding women are exempt from fasting during Ramadan.
-However, any missed fasts must be made up after she gives birth, feels able to fast and becomes pure from nifaas (the blood which is discharged from a woman's womb during or after childbirth).
+However, any missed fasts must be made up after she gives birth, feels able to fast, and becomes pure from nifaas (the blood that is discharged from a woman's womb during or after childbirth).
 She must either fast the same number of days that were missed or pay Fidya as charity to those in need.
-The amount of fidya must be equal to the cost of her food for a day, for each missed fast.
+The amount of Fidya must be equal to the cost of her food for a day for each missed fast.

 There is nothing wrong with making up missed Ramadan fasts during any other days of the year, except for the following prohibited days:

-Aitekaf, or Itikaaf, is seclusion in a mosque (or home, for women) for worship during the last ten days of Ramadan.
+Aitekaf, or Itikaaf, is seclusion in a mosque (or home, for women) for worship during the last 10 days of Ramadan.

 ‘Indeed, We sent the Quran down during the Night of Decree.
 And what can make you know what is the Night of Decree?
 The Night of Decree is better than a thousand months.’